 5-10-78 astounds.
 Acquire Dicks Picks 25 for this alone.
 Angelic moments from Donna and the absolute perfection of everything else.
 Note the soaring disarray instantaneously contained like an eruption reversing itself as Weir returns to testify.
 Note the song that so often follows, as if in theological clarification.

 VIP VSV (very slow version) on 5-19-77, filled with chunky reggae goodness.
 Seriously consider the acquisition of Dick’s Picks 29.
 This is how Celibidache would have conducted the Dead.
-(That allusion is why I haven’t quit my night job.)
+(Allusions like that keep my book sales safely under 1,000,000.)

 Listen to the crowd on audience recordings.
 The only barrier separating Then from Now is a distance finite and definite, measurable by the hands of a clock, each minute connected to the next like a series of steps leading inexorably between two towns.
 Yet that time could just as well be Atlantis.
 And you’re visiting.
 They were living their lives like you are now, that time just as real to them.
 What became of it?
 How can something so vivid and tangible become the dream of a shadow?
 Maybe this moment will be different.
 They tell you to seize the day but they never say how.
 Does Home Depot have special gloves?